-Typical SaaS SDR / BDR compensation (outside the Bay Area and NYC) is $40-$50k base with $10k-$20k in variable commission, for a total OTE of $50k-$70k.
-Some are more, some are less, but that’s a pretty consistent range found at SaaS companies around the country, including for remote roles.
-Compensation is typically a bit higher in the country’s most expensive cities.
+The average tech SDR / BDR salary (outside the Bay Area and NYC) is $45-$55k with $10k-$20k in variable commission, for a total OTE of $55k-$75k.
+Salaries are typically a bit higher in the country’s most expensive cities.

-Typical Account Executive compensation (outside the Bay Area and NYC) is $45k-$60k base and $45k-$60k in variable commission, for OTE of $90k-$120k.
-Most commission plans are uncapped, meaning that you can earn more than the OTE if you exceed your quota.
-Just like SDR / BDR compensation, the compensation ranges for Account Executives tend to be a bit higher in the country’s most expensive cities.
+The average SaaS Account Executive salary (outside the Bay Area and NYC) is $50k-$70k base and $50k-$70k in variable commission, for OTE of $100k-$140k.
+You can earn more than the OTE.
+Just like SDR salaries, the salary ranges for an Account Executive tend to be a bit higher in the country’s most expensive cities.